razi-ed/CSS-var-modifier/README.md

 # CSS-var-modifier
-update CSS variables with JS
+update CSS variables with vanilla JS
 # fiddling with JS